skydoves/sandwich/README.md

     }
 ```
 #### ApiResponse.Success
-A standard API Success response class from OkHttp request calls.<br>
+A standard Success response interface from Retrofit network responses.<br>
-We can get the body data of the response, `StatusCode`, `Headers` and etc from the `ApiResponse.Success`.
+We can get the successful body data of the response, `StatusCode`, `Headers` and etc from the `ApiResponse.Success`.

 ```kotlin
 val data: List<Poster>? = response.data